 “The world needs creative solutions,” says Prep’s STEAM Coordinator Dr. Shane Frewen.
 “The only thing computers and artificial intelligence don’t have humans beat on is creativity.
 Coupling iterative design with creativity, we can solve big human problems.”

 Using combined curriculum based on algorithmic thinking, Prep’s STEAM program will reach all kinds of students throughout their time at Prep, says Frewen.
 “Students who identify as creative are drawn in by the art and are exposed to technical fields; students who identify as scientists or mathematicians can discover the creativity inherent in their work.
 It helps kids break out of the pigeonholes they assign themselves, even at a young age.
 And the very idea of STEAM encourages faculty to think about our curriculum in new ways.
 By applying knowledge from one field to another, you can often make a bigger leap.”

 STEAM philosophy is rooted in the idea of “failing fast,” creating a prototype, trying it out, finding the flaws, refining the idea, and trying it again.
 Prep’s program aims to give students the tools—both intellectual and practical—to make their ideas a reality on campus and beyond.
 “We’re future-proofing Prep students,” Frewen likes to say.

-The STEAM & Service Fair, annually held in January, is an exciting opportunity for students in all grades to put their experimental methodologies to the test.
-This year, the event is on January 30, with an open house viewing opportunity from 7:00 PM to 8:30 PM in the Crawford Family Gym.
+The STEAM & Service Fair is an exciting opportunity for students in all grades to put their experimental methodologies to the test.
+The 2021 Fair is available online

 About the Program